Boosting your MCAT score demands both persistence and focus.

 - Learn how to analyze passages, questions, and answer choices faster.

 - Work on your timing (learn to move on if you can’t answer a question within 1,5 or 2 minutes)

-The fastest ways to improve your MCAT score (26 quick tips)
+The best ways to improve your MCAT score:

-b) When entering the test center on the big day, you’ll have a couple of minutes when instructors explain the dos and donts of the test.
-You’ll have a noteboard in front of you, so use this time to write down the major MCAT-related equations, diagrams, and mathematical values.
+You’ll have a noticeboard in front of you, so use this time to write down the major MCAT-related equations, diagrams, and mathematical values.
 This memory dump will free up a lot of mental energy later on and allow you to save a ton of time.
-Here’s a PDF with all MCAT equations to memorize.

 Using this approach will help you keep your eye on the ball and avoid distractions.

 d) Learn how to bail on a slow question.